 In many cases, a standard fetal ultrasound shows enough information about your baby’s heart.
 However, Dr. Jadali may recommend a fetal echocardiogram if your ultrasound didn’t provide enough information or if it revealed an abnormal heartbeat.
 Other reasons you might need a fetal echocardiogram include:

 If the Perinatal Diagnostic Center and Ultrasound team feels that there is any risk for heart irregularities, they recommend a fetal echocardiogram to collect more information about your baby’s heart.

 Fetal echocardiograms are noninvasive and only take around 30 minutes.
 The test is similar to a routine pregnancy ultrasound.

 You recline on a table and lift your shirt to expose your belly.
 Your technician applies a gel to your skin, which helps the sound waves travel through your body and reduces friction so the transducer — a handheld device that directs the ultrasound waves through your body — can glide smoothly over your skin.

 As the technician moves the transducer over your abdomen, sound waves move through your body and bounce back off your organs and tissue.
 The transducer picks up the returning waves, and the echocardiogram machine converts the waves into images or videos.

-The fetal echocardiogram specialist at Perinatal Diagnostic Center studies those images and videos of your baby’s heart, examining them for any signs of irregularity.
+The fetal echocardiogram specialist at Perinatal Diagnostic Center and Ultrasound studies those images and videos of your baby’s heart, examining them for any signs of irregularity.

 If your fetal echocardiogram shows any abnormalities, you may need additional testing, and Dr. Jadali refers you to specialists who can treat and manage your baby’s condition both before and after they’re born.

-Call Perinatal Diagnostic Center to make an appointment today.
+Call Perinatal Diagnostic Center and Ultrasound to make an appointment today.